tts-tcq-2024/conclusive-in-py-MPM3KOR/README.md

 YES

 During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!)
-YAGNI Principle
-KISS Principle
-Open Close Principle
-Do Not Repeat Princple
-Cyclometric complexity to be reduced
-Cognitive complexity to be reduced.
+YAGNI Principle, KISS Principle, Open Close Principle, Do Not Repeat Princple, Cyclometric complexity to be reduced,Cognitive complexity to be reduced.